Analysis | We get it, Mr. President: You’re mad at New York City

 It’s clear that Trump sees New York as a useful foil, a representation of the sort of America that many of his supporters view with skepticism.
 New York is the Bad Place where Bad, Immoral Things Happen.
 It is a hub of the Coastal Elites against whom he is fighting on their behalf.

 It’s also very nice in the autumn and, happily, one of the few places where the coronavirus pandemic is now being kept at bay.
-Quarantine for two weeks and stop by!
+Self-isolate for two weeks and stop by!
 I assure you that you will encounter little to no anarchy.